-In recent years NPS has evolved from being primarily a customer/marketing metric to an expanded set of use cases: HR and recruitment are now realizing the potential of NPS as an indicator of their performance and future success.
-In this article I’ll discuss the relevance of NPS to recruitment in the realm of Candidate Experience.
-Does it work the same way as it does for customer NPS?
+In recent years NPS has evolved from being primarily a customer/marketing metric to an expanded set of use cases: HR and recruitment are realizing the potential of NPS as an indicator of their performance and future success.
+In this article, I’ll discuss the relevance of NPS to recruitment in the realm of Candidate Experience.

-Net Promoter Score (NPS) is a widely used marketing metric.
+The Candidate NPS, of course, came from the Net Promoter Score (NPS), which is a widely used marketing metric.
 It’s based on the question: “How likely is it you would recommend … to others?”
-I’m sure you’ve been asked it a thousand times.
-Research by professor Fred Reichheld showed that high scores on this question correlated strongly with repurchases, referrals and other actions that contribute to a company’s growth.
+I’m sure you’ve been asked that a thousand times.
+Research by professor Fred Reichheld showed that high scores on this question correlated strongly with repurchases, referrals, and other actions that contribute to a company’s growth.
 That’s why the likelihood-to-recommend question is often referred to as the “Ultimate Question”.

-One of the most important thing in applying NPS to Candidate Experience is concentrating on measuring cNPS with rejected candidates, at any stage in the hiring process.
-That’s the score you could benchmark against other companies, for example Intuit, who have an amazing cNPS.
+One of the most important things in applying NPS to Candidate Experience is concentrating on measuring cNPS with rejected candidates, at any stage in the hiring process.
+That’s the score you could benchmark against those companies, like Intuit, that have an amazing candidate Net Promoter Score.
 Spoiler alert!
 They claim to have a cNPS of 64, measured from rejected candidates.

 A couple of tips to get started measuring cNPS

-You’ll want to ask all rejected candidates for feedback and not allow for any cherry picking.
-Also, when you ask everyone you can solve issues in the candidates’ feedback, before they’ll go and share on Glassdoor, and so keep control of your recruitment reputation.
-Do get back to candidates, especially those who gave a low score, and address their issues.
+You’ll want to ask all your rejected candidates for feedback, allowing them to vent their feelings in a feedback survey that is sent anonymously.
+This will let you solve issues in the candidates’ feedback before they go and share their experience on Glassdoor.
+This way you keep control of your employer brand, and you’ll see that you can change a negative experience into a positive one, just by following up and talking to them.
+So please, do get back to candidates, especially those who gave a low score, and address their issues.

 Finally, make an effort to find out what the business impact could be of an increase in cNPS.
-For sure a bad candidate experience will be damaging to your business.
+For sure a bad Candidate Experience will be damaging to your business.
 So if you increase your NPS score the business will benefit, but how much?
 You might have to make some assumptions here and there.
-There might not be an absolute truth, but the Virgin Media case, mentioned earlier, can help you to develop an indication.
+There might not be an absolute truth, but the Virgin Media case, mentioned earlier and this VodafoneZiggo case, can help you develop an indication.
 Once you have an indication, albeit more directional than factual, you’ll be able to get much more buy-in from ‘the business’ to free up resources to improve the candidate experience and monitor it continuously.

 Read more about Candidate Experience on Starred: